 So, what happens after a prospective customer successfully discovers your site?
 Chances are that after browsing for a while, they will fill, then abandon their virtual shopping cart.

-Overcome this challenge by evaluating the quality of the customer experience provided.
-Do this by asking yourself the following:
+To start evaluating the quality of the customer experience you provide, ask yourself the following:

 - Is it easy for your customers to make a payment?